Birds of a Feather

 Sharing the imagined thoughts of the bird, Bontle looked back at Professor Kavindama and smiled.

-(This story is included in the book 50 Stories for Haiti which raises funds for the people there affected by the hurrivcane)
+This story was included in the anthology, 100 Stories for Haiti, which raised funds for the hurricane victims.